Items you've recently viewed:

 Chancery, Francis and Richard Langley vs Woodliffe: Court stays Woodliffe's Common Pleas suits

-Chancery, Miles vs the Burbages: The court throws out Robert Miles' case
+Chancery, Miles v Burbage: The court throws out Robert Miles' case

-Chancery, Burbage vs Miles and Miles vs Burbage: The court combines the two Theatre suits
+Chancery, Burbage v Miles/Miles v Burbage: The court combines the two Theatre-related suits

-Chancery, Miles vs the Burbages: Robert Miles takes up Margaret Brayne's suit
+Chancery, Miles v Burbage: Robert Miles takes up Margaret Brayne's suit

-Chancery, Margaret Brayne vs the Burbages: Court orders that the terms of the original arbitrament are to be observed
+Chancery, Brayne v Burbage: The court orders the terms of the original arbitrament to be observed

 Chancery, Queen's Men vs Beeston: Heywood deposes